 EasyActive – This setting automatically enables searching for the majority of the collections in CDI.
 The exceptions include collections that require a subscription to search them (such as A&I databases), and a few others (such as reference collections).
 EasyActive is particularly useful if you filter your default search by items that are available in full text.
 Collections that do not have full text will be visible only if the user selects Expand beyond the library collection.
 For more information, see Single Activation with the EasyActive Setting.

-With Alma single activation, both FullyFlexible and EasyActive settings allow you change the indication to full text not available at the collection level for those collections that are not managed by the link resolver.
+With Alma single activation, both FullyFlexible and EasyActive settings allow you to change the full text indication in CDI to Full text not available at the collection level for those collections that are not managed by the link resolver by setting the Do not show as Full Text available in CDI even if active in Alma option on the CDI tab in the Electronic Collection Editor.
 With Primo Central this is not possible, and collections that do not use the link resolver are always set to full text available if activated for search.
 Therefore, CDI provides more control over what is flagged as full text available.

-There will be a new, separate role for CDI activations in Alma, called CDI Inventory Operator.
-The CDI Inventory Operator can activate and deactivate collections for searching in CDI and access the editable fields in the CDI tab in a collection to make changes.
+To manage CDI activations in Alma, users must be assigned the new CDI Inventory Operator role, which allows them to activate and deactivate collections for searching in CDI and to update the editable fields on the CDI tab for a collection in the Electronic Collection Editor.
 Note that the activation for searching is only relevant for a) the FullyFlexible setting, and b) the EasyActive setting for collections that are not automatically set to searchable.

 By default, when the Electronic Collection Inventory Operator activates a collection in Alma, the collection also becomes automatically active for searching in CDI.
 However, only a CDI Inventory Operator can perform actions that apply to CDI only, for example: change the full text settings that appear in CDI or deactivate a collection for searching.